Supporting Thriving Communities

-We focus our grantmaking on achieving long-term, sustainable outcomes to support thriving communities and empower residents.
-Listening to community, taking actions to foster equity, and shifting systems are integral to all we do.
+We focus our grantmaking on achieving long-term, sustainable outcomes to support thriving communities, and empower residents.
+Listening to community, taking actions to foster racial equity, and shifting systems are integral to all we do.

 Our Program Areas